 Kanan Kay Alliance

-For sustainable fishing in southeastern Mexico
+Strengthening sustainable fishing practices in southeastern Mexico

 The Project